-WWI Helmet Shows Sacrifice Of Dorchester's Dr. Arnold
+WWI Helmet Shows Sacrifice Of Dorchester's Dr. Charles Arnold

 The stories of Dorchester's wartime heroes continue to spread across Nebraska and the nation.

-The World War I helmet you see here belonged to Dr. Charles H. Arnold.
+The U.S. Army helmet you see here belonged to Dr. Charles H. Arnold.
 It's a reminder of the bravery and sacrifice of Dorchester's early citizens.

-It also is a reminder of our community's sometimes-forgotten links to British ancestory.
+It also is a reminder of our community's sometimes-forgotten links to British ancestry.